Capsicum baccatum

-Capsicum baccatum, also simply referred to as ají (/es/), is a member of the genus Capsicum, and is one of the five domesticated chili pepper species.
-The fruit tends to be very pungent and registers 30,000 to 50,000 on the Scoville heat unit scale.
+Capsicum baccatum, also simply referred to as ají (/es/), is a perennial shrub member of the genus Capsicum, and is one of the five domesticated chili pepper species.
+Pungency varies widely among cultivars, ranging from nearly heatless types, such as the Peppadew, to hot varieties; the widely grown ají amarillo registers approximately 30,000 to 50,000 on the Scoville heat unit scale.

-Botany
+Description

 Chili pepper varieties in the C. baccatum species have white or cream-colored flowers and typically have a green or gold corolla.
-The flowers are either insect or self-pollinated.
+The flowers are either insect, wind or self-pollinated.
 The fruit pods of the baccatum species have been cultivated into a wide variety of shapes and sizes, unlike other capsicum species, which tend to have a characteristic shape.
-Unlike a Capsicum frutescens plant, the pods typically hang down and can have a citrus or fruity flavor.
+The fruits typically hang down in domesticated cultivars (C. baccatum var. pendulum), and point upwards in wild forms (C. baccatum var. baccatum).
+The fruits of wild C. baccatum fall off the plant when ripe, unlike modern cultivars in which the fruits stays firm on the plant.

+Uses

 Cultivated baccatum (C. baccatum var. pendulum) is the domesticated pepper of choice of Bolivia, Colombia, Ecuador, Peru, and Chile.
 The Moche culture often represented fruits and vegetables in their art, including ají amarillo peppers.
 South American farmers also grow C. baccatum as ornamental plants for export.